-In fact, this is a stock that we got our clients into during September 2018 at around $0.80.
+In fact, VHT shares were a stock we got our clients into during September 2018, when the VHT share price was at around $0.80.

-The stock last traded at about $1.40, a good 75% gain in just a few months.
+The VHT share price last traded at about $1.40, a good 75% gain in just a few months.

 Volpara is a leading breast screening software provider and first-to-market.

 Not only that, FDA has announced breast screening will now be mandatory, making their product crucial.

 This is why we like VHT shares.

 Volpara Health Technologies Ltd (ASX VHT) is a New Zealand-based healthcare research, and development company with global scalability.

 The company provides medical software, specialising in managing breast screening and detection.

 Their software automates the flow of information between the doctor and the clinic taking the screening mammogram x-ray.